BioGRID/BioGRID-Annotation/README.md

 + Run: **python SGD_parseGenes.py** - This will process the SGD Features file and match our _gene_ table with the current official symbol and descriptions for genes.
 It will also load in "retrotransposon" records which are required by BioGRID but not loaded via ENTREZ_GENE.

 + Run: **python POMBASE_parseGenes.py** - This will process the Pombase file and match our _gene_ table with the current official symbol and descriptions for genes.

++ Run: **python CGD_fixAnnotation.py** - This will process the CGD file and fix some problems with the ENTREZ GENE version.
+Specifically, some duplicate entries and non-common place systematic names.

+#### Process UNIPROTKB